fuzzbury/KahootFilmQuiz/README.md

 ![How to use with Kahoot](docs/UsageScreenshot.png?raw=true "How to use with Kahoot")

+### Arguments
+If you run it without arguments you get the example clips To provide your own clips use the directory argument eg
+* > python.exe film_round.py --directory C:\Documents\FilmRound20200508

 ### Prerequisites

 You need python and these 2 pip (pip/conda packages)